Back Office: Inventory Reports

 6. Unit: Measurement of the Inventory item.

-7. Cost: The value based on the total on-hand quantity of the item.
+7. Cost: The value based on the total On-Hand Quantity of the item.

 8. Type: The Type of item (an option from the Type dropdown).